spacetelescope/specviz/docs/line_labels.rst

 first erase all line labels left on screen by previous drawings.
 The 'Erase' button performs the same action, with no subsequent drawing.

-At the left lower corner of the window, a counter keeps the total of lines selected at any time.
+At the left lower corner of the window, a counter keeps track of the total of lines selected at any time.
 The counter becomes red as a warning that a large number of lines is selected.
 Plotting a large number of line labels slows down the plot and zoom functionalities.
 The user must be aware that the response may become slow when large numbers of lines are selected.

+The drawing operation includes a de-cluttering step.
+This achieves the dual goal of making the plot more readable, and faster to zoom/pan/rescale.
+The de-cluttering algorithm trades speed for cleverness, and a side effect of that is that, when plotting sets of lines at different heights on screen, some line labels may disappear even though they shouldn't.
+Zooming in will eventually make all line labels visible.

-Experience has shown that the behavior depends to a certain amount on the particular hardware and software platform the application is running on.
+Experience has shown that the perceived speed depends to a certain amount on the particular hardware and software platform the application is running on.
 Typically, a slow laptop can handle a couple of hundred lines with no problem.
 A faster, multi-core desktop can be pushed up to perhaps a thousand line labels before performance degrades significantly.

+Results
+^^^^^^^

+The 'Plotted' tab will always contain the lines currently being displayed on the plot.
+The contents of this tab can be output to a ECSV file via the Export button on the top menu bar of the line lists window.

+The file thus produced can be directly read by SpecViz via de File button (the yellow folder icon).